-^{6.} With respect to storage capacities, it is important to note that performance results depend on the relative size of the cache to the object space-that is, the ratio C/N, but not on the particular values of C and N, that is, our results are immune to scale.
+6With respect to storage capacities, it is important to note that performance results depend on the relative size of the cache to the object space-i.e., the ratio C/N, but not on the particular values of C and N, i.e., our results are immune to scale.

-Fig. 4.
-Analytical results on the effect of request rate imbalance on the per-object request and hit probabilities under LRU (values with "" superscript) and LRU without state interaction. \vec{p} denotes the demand and $\vec{\pi}$ the steady-state hit probabilities.
-Other parameters include N = 10, n = 4, C = 4, and $\alpha = 0.9$.
+Figure 4: Analytical results on the effect of request rate imbalance on the per object request and hit probabilities under LRU (values with "" superscript) and LRU without state interaction. \vec{p} denotes the demand and $\vec{\pi}$ the steady-state hit probabilities.
+Other parameters: N = 10, n = 4, C = 4, $\alpha = 0.9$.